Cray-HPE/docs-csm/install/reinstall_livecd.md

    * `/mnt/var/www/ephemeral/k8s/`
    * `/mnt/var/www/ephemeral/ceph/`

-1. Attach the USB to a Cray non-compute node and reboot into the USB stick.
+1. Attach the USB to a Cray non-compute node and reboot into the USB device.

-1. Once booted into the USB stick, restore network configuration, dnsmasq, and ensure the pods are started.
+1. Once booted into the USB device, restore network configuration, dnsmasq, and ensure the pods are started.

    > STOP AND INSPECT ANY FAILURE IN ANY OF THESE COMMANDS